ei-grad/usb-hid-brightness/README.md

 SUBSYSTEM=="usb", ATTRS{idVendor}=="43e", ATTRS{idProduct}=="9a40", MODE="0666"
 ```

+Put it into the `/etc/udev/rules.d/` directory, you can name it like `99-usb-hid-brightness.rules`.

 In these examples, `"43e"` is the vendor ID for LG, and `"9a63"`, `"9a70"`, and `"9a40"` are the product IDs for specific LG UltraFine Display models.
 Replace or extend these values with your device's vendor and product IDs.
 You can find these IDs using the `lsusb` command in your terminal (look for devices named like "LG UltraFine Display Controls").
+For other devices, you may need to adjust the vendor and product IDs accordingly.

 The `MODE="0666"` part of the rule gives all users read and write permissions for the device.